 Congratulations, you’ve made it to week 34 of your pregnancy.
 You may be feeling like you’ve been pregnant for 134 weeks, but keep in mind the big day is less than two months away.
 You should also note that most babies don’t arrive on their due date or even within a couple of days of that target.
-Many babies arrive after week 37 or (and you may not want to read this) a couple of weeks after their due date.
-Every pregnancy is different and there’s usually no harm if a baby arrives a week or two early or late.
+Many babies arrive after week 38 or (and you may not want to read this) a couple of weeks after their due date.
+Every pregnancy is different.
+Doctors will want you to complete all 40 weeks to increase the chance of a healthy baby.

 As your baby continues to grow, you will no doubt notice the extra weight around your midsection.
 You should plan to continue to gain an average of one to two pounds a week, unless otherwise advised by your doctor.

 You may also feel extra bulky from fluid retention.
 Even though it may seem counterintuitive, drinking plenty of liquids can actually help flush the excess fluids from your system.
 Plus, staying hydrated is important for both you and your baby.